liferay/liferay-frontend-projects/packages/liferay-npm-bundler-plugin-namespace-packages/README.md

 ## Technical Details

-This plugins rewrites package names in `package.json` files to prepend the root project's name and version to it.
+This plugins rewrites package names in `package.json` files to prepend the root project's name to them.

-In case a module belongs to a scoped package, the root project's name and version is prepended to the scope name not including the `@`.
-So, for example, `@a-scope/a-package` would be converted to `@my-project$1.0.0$a-scope/a-package`.
+In case a module belongs to a scoped package, the root project's name is prepended to the scope name not including the `@`.
+So, for example, `@a-scope/a-package` would be converted to `@my-project$a-scope/a-package`.

 This plugin is normally used to sandbox dependencies of a whole project so that they are not shared with any other project.
 This, of course, disables the